-TSS in the Ellen Brook catchment ranged between less then 1 and 477mg/L at Wandena South (EBN8), (Figure 10).
+TSS in the Ellen Brook catchment ranged between less then 1 and 26mg/L at Wandena South (EBN8), (Figure 10).
 There was great variation in the TSS recorded at most of the sites.
 No specific sampling occasion recorded consistently high TSS concentrations across the sampling sites.
-However thirteen sites exceeded the interim guideline on at least one of the sampling occasions, these included, Egerton (EBN26), Sawpit Gully (EBN25), Gauging station (EBN18) Warren Rd (EBN17), Muchea East (EBN10), Lower Yal Yal (EBN21), Wandena North (EBN7) Wandena South (EBN8), Bulls Brook (EBN16), Stock Rd (EBN24), Chandala West(EBN3), Airfield Rd (EBN2) and Lennard Brook (EBN1), (Figure 10).
-Concentrations at these sites ranged between 7 and 477mg/L. The outliers in these results are Airfield Rd (EBN2), Wandena South(EBN8) and Chandala West(EBN3), These particular results can be accounted for by the low flow at these sites coupled with a large amount sediment that had been deposited from high rainfall in September.
+However fifteen sites exceeded the interim guideline on at least one of the sampling occasions, these included, Egerton (EBN26), Sawpit Gully (EBN25), Gauging station (EBN18) Warren Rd (EBN17), Muchea East (EBN10), Lower Yal Yal (EBN21), Wandena North (EBN7) Wandena South (EBN8), Bulls Brook (EBN16), Belhus(EBN19), Rutland Rd (EBN24), Chandala West(EBN3), Roxburghe ave (EBN29) and Lennard Brook (EBN1), (Figure 10).
+Concentrations at these sites ranged between 7 and 26mg/L. The outliers in these results are Wandena South(EBN8) This particular result can be accounted for by the low flow at this site coupled with a large amount sediment that had been deposited from high rainfall in the winter months.
 The other less extreme events were experienced at most subcatchments on various sampling occasions.
 They do not appear to be localized, but are probably due to a combination of influencing factors including peak rainfall events, earthworks and development, stocking rates and stock access to waterways, clearing of vegetation and increased erosion.